 Pamela comes by her love of music and the arts naturally.
 She has a mother and father who are accomplished artists and five brothers and sisters, all of whom are or were musicians at one time in their lives.
-She has been singing and playing the piano for as long as she can remember.
+She has been singing and dancing for as long as she can remember.

 Pamela was raised in California where she became active in the music scene, as well as having played leading roles in dozens of stage plays and appeared in scores of motion pictures and television episodes.